nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

       Use case ends.

 * 3b.
 User specified to force the tagging of a contact.
     * 3b1.
-System displays the newly added tag, in the tag list.
+System displays the specified tag, in the tag list.

       Use case resumes at step 4.